 Police verification for passport renewal or new passports is a process where the local police authorities verify the applicant’s identity, address, and background.
-This step is crucial to ensure that the passport is not issued to individuals with criminal backgrounds or those who may pose a threat to national security.
+This passport verification process is crucial to ensure that the passport is not issued to individuals with criminal backgrounds or those who may pose a threat to national security.
 The verification process involves a police officer visiting the applicant’s residence to confirm the details provided in the passport application.

 The primary reason for police verification for passport renewal or new passports is to ensure the authenticity of the applicant’s details and to prevent the misuse of passports.
 It helps in: